JaviAPS94/scalio-challenge/README.md

 # SCALIO BACKEND CHALLENGE

+## IMPORTANT

+The first request to the server takes a while, since the application deployed in Glitch is sleeping until there are requests (due to the use of a free account)

 ## Description

 The goal is to create a simple web application which makes a request to an API, parses the response, and displays the result in the UI.